HOME | JOIN | CULT MOVIES | COMPETITIONS | ADVERTISE | CONTACT US | ABOUT US

 American animator of edgy, often adult-oriented cartoons.
 He spent a few years directing shorts for TV before branching out on his own with the R. Crumb adaptation Fritz the Cat.
 He continued in this frank approach for Heavy Traffic and the controversial Coonskin, and then switched to fantasy with The Lord of the Rings, Wizards and Fire and Ice.
 American Pop and Hey Good Lookin' also had fans, and he returned to TV to revive Mighty Mouse in the 1980s.

-When the 1990s comeback Cool World was a flop, Bakshi's directing work wound down, and he now concentrates on his paintings.
+When the 1990s comeback Cool World was a flop, Bakshi's directing work wound down, and he now concentrates on his paintings, with occasional returns to animation.

 Review Comments (0)